 Founded in 2001 by David Biber, Nancy Trun, Danielle Conway and Don Olson, the mission of the Pittsburgh Trails Advocacy Group (PTAG) is to protect and encourage access to shared-use trails in Western Pennsylvania.
 We are especially concerned with single-track trails used by mountain bikers, hikers, trail runners, cross-country skiers and equestrians.

 PTAG works with city, county, state and private landowners to ensure that all trails are approved by the landowner or landmanager and constructed and maintained to the International Mountain Bicycling Association (IMBA) guidelines, with minimal impact on the environment.
 We work to educate all users on responsible trail use with the goal of fostering improved relations among landowners and all trail users.

 PTAG is a not-for-profit, all volunteer organization

 PTAG is a 501(c)3 charitable nonprofit organization that relies on volunteers to take care of the trails that we all like to play on.
 Your input and help are very important, please consider getting involved.

 PTAG Board Meetings

-The PTAG Board meets at 6:30 pm on the first Tuesday of every month at REI in the South Side Works, 412 South 27th Street, Pittsburgh, PA 15203 *unless otherwise noted on our Events page.
+The PTAG Board meets at 6:30 pm on the first Tuesday of every month at Friends of the Riverfront, 33 Terminal Way, Suite 333B, Pittsburgh, PA 15219 *unless otherwise noted on our Events page.

 The entire Board meeting is open to the public, however the first hour of the meeting is reserved for Board business.
 The second hour of the meeting is open for general discussion of trail issues.
 Sometimes the front door will be locked; please use entrance off of Spring Way after 6:30pm.